BigPolarBear1/factorization/README.md

 Update: Absolute dreadful days with my father about to have surgery.
 I did some more brainstorming.. so the best way to approach this I believe is to actually multiply div with squares until there is a small solution that shows up for every prime (well, every prime where div is a quadratic residue).
 That's how you would do that... so let me get rid of the interval approach of favor of a residue based approach.. then optimize the hell out of it.. and then I'll be done..

+Ps: I will keep going until I drop dead.
+And I will destroy Russia and MAGA while I'm at it.
+For the smears and lies you people have spread about the LGBTQ community.
+Go to hell.
+And Europe can go to hell to for being spineless.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>